hardin47/website/Math154/_book/06-bootstrap.md

 ## R example: Heroin

-Hesketh and Everitt (2000) report on a study by Caplehorn and Bell (1991) that investigated the times (in days) that heroin addicts remained in a clinic for methadone maintenance treatment.
+Hesketh and Everitt (2000) report on a study by Caplehorn and Bell (1991) that investigated the times (in days) spent a clinic for methadone maintenance treatment for people addicted to heroin.
 The data in `heroin.txt` include the amount of time that the subjects stayed in the facility until treatment was terminated (column 4).
 For about 37% of the subjects, the study ended while they were still the in clinic (status=0).
 Thus, their survival time has been truncated.
 For this reason we might not want to estimate the mean survival time, but rather some other measure of typical survival time.
 Below we explore using the median as well as the 25% trimmed mean.
 We treat the group of 238 patients as representative of the population.
 [From @ISCAM, Investigation 4.5.3]